Best Exercises to Lose Weight After Pregnancy

 After the twins were born, my work colleagues chipped in to give us a gift certificate that we used to buy a double jogger stroller.
 Our house was 1 mile up the back side of a relatively steep hill.
 All spring, I walked those babies down and then back up the hill!

 If you are a novice exerciser (or even an experienced one), walking is a super exercise that is easy to do and convenient.
 Go as fast or slowly as you wish.
 The most important thing is that you are out there.
+You will lose weight after pregnancy - trust me.
+Just make sure you don't try to take it all off too fast.
+Consult a doctor before starting any postpartum exercise program.

 Consider a Stroller Strides or Mommy and Me Class